 Any other medical condition or its treatment approved by the Arkansas Board of Health

-If you are interested in learning about our pricing options for medical marijuana evaluations, please give us a call today at (844) 249-8714 and we can assist you.
+Our price is $99 for your Arkansas medical marijuana renewal evaluation.
+If price is an issue, please give us a call today at (844) 249-8714 and we can assist you.

 You first will need to complete a change of address/lost card form.
 Submit the form to the Arkansas Department of Health and a replacement card will be issued.
 There may be a delay in receiving a replacement card as replacement cards will be processed after all new applicants have been processed and issued cards.